Interim Ministry Training

 • Future: synthesizing the interim work, activating and training the pastoral search/call committee, and coaching the committee (as requested) to accomplish its work.

-3. Interim Ministry III: a three-day course that prepares intentional interim ministers to serve as transition facilitators.
-Some congregations wish to engage in the intentional interim ministry process, but for various reasons desire to use a two-person team: a traditional interim minister and a transition facilitator.
-In these cases, the transition facilitator helps the congregation establish a Transition Team, trains the team, and then assists the team in leading the congregation through five areas of a healthy congregation as described above.
+A four-day course that utilizes the core concepts of the Intentional Interim program to lead the congregation through five areas of a healthy congregation as described above.
+The Transition Consultant helps the congregation establish a Transition Team, trains the team, and then assists the team in leading the congregation through the five areas of a healthy congregation, as described above.
 Those who meet the course requirements receive a certificate of completion as a Transition Facilitator.

 Since 1992, the Center for Congregational Health has trained over 2,600 interim pastors who are serving congregations across the United States and in four foreign countries.
 If you believe God is calling you to join this group of trained interims, click on the appropriate course title for dates and registration information.